FreshSupaSulley/weeve/README.md

 # Contributing
 Feel free to do whatever you want with this repository.
 If you find a bug, please open an issue with the logs attached.

+# Future
+- Maybe make weeve simulate a full web browser environment and harvest the audio stream from it?
+Like Chromium?